Suomi.fi

 Apply for a municipality of residence

-You may get a municipality of residence in Finland if you intend to reside in Finland for at least a year.
-You must have a permanent home address in Finland.
-You can apply for the registration of a municipality of residence to the Digital and Population Data Services Agency.
+You may get a municipality of residence in Finland if you intend to live in Finland for at least a year.
+Additionally a permanent home address will be registered for you.
+You can apply for the registration of a municipality of residence from the Digital and Population Data Services Agency with an online formOpens in a new window..

 Register your family relationship in the Digital and Population Data Services Agency

-If your children or spouse will also move to Finland, the Digital and Population Data Services Agency will register your family relationship.
+If your children or spouse will move with you, Digital and Population Data Services Agency will register your family relationship by your request.
 Complete separate registration forms for the information on your spouse or child.

 Visit the Digital and Population Data Services Agency during the same appointment, if possible.
 This way you can submit the applications of the whole family at the same time.